rethinkpriorities/methodology-statistics-design/README.md

 **Survey designs and methods**

-(How to ask good survey questions, avoiding pitfalls, sampling issues, constructing reliable indices...)
+(How to ask good survey questions, avoiding pitfalls, sampling issues and representativeness, constructing reliable indices...)

 **Experiments and trials*